 - Datamars ARaymond leg band – available as either RFID, half duplex (HDX) or visual.

-It is anticipated that goat pre-approved goat indicators will be available for purchase through the the Canadian Cattle Identification Agency’s (CCIA) webstore and toll-free Call Centre Order Desk at 1-877-909-2333.
+Pre-approved goat indicators are available for purchase through the the Canadian Cattle Identification Agency’s (CCIA) webstore and toll-free Call Centre Order Desk at 1-877-909-2333.

 Applying Goat Indicators

 The ideal tagging environment is clean and dry with good lighting.